evirunurm/thedarkside/README.md

 ## Quick fixes

-- Transition in mobile menu burger must be smoother.
+- ~~Transition in mobile menu burger must be smoother.~~
 - ~~Calendar in Home view.~~
 - ~~Change ArtCarousel to support images other than art.~~
 - ~~Fix menu animation not showing.~~

-- Mouse must be cooler.
-- Import more images / illustrations to Home section Carousel.
 - ~~Change "Conócenos" button to be black and have bigger font size.~~
+- ~~Get rid of boldness in font in Menu: artists~~
+- ~~Adapt to desktop.~~
+- ~~Transition in Event Box in Calendar.~~
+- ~~Refactor calendar to events have a time property.
+Add time icon.~~
+- ~~Change black from black to impure.~~

+- Cambiar el nombre del grupo.
 - Import dates to Calendar component.
 - Page for each artist.
-- ~~Get rid of boldness in font in Menu: artists~~
-- ~~Adapt to desktop.~~
+- Mouse must be cooler.
+- Import more images / illustrations to Home section Carousel.